-As travel and gathering restrictions ease in British Columbia, many of our favourite Indigenous tourism operators prepare to welcome guests.
-Others maintain strict emergency response measures, including closure for the remainder of 2020.
+This fall and winter, many of our favourite Indigenous tourism operators are open to welcome guests; others remain cautious or closed for the remainder of 2020.
+We respect all choices made by Indigenous communities and businesses during this time.
 We respect all choices made by Indigenous communities and businesses during this time.

 Responsible tourism means that the experience creates a positive impact for all involved–not just the traveller.
 Responsible Indigenous tourism in BC means that travel includes consideration of all which is of value to Indigenous Peoples–their communities, languages, and cultures; water, animals, and lands.